Culture And Cultural Studies - Syllabus

 Precession of Simulacra.

-culture have vastly changed the way Americans, and people all over the world, share
+have vastly changed the way Americans, and people all over the world, share information.

-information.
-Libraries of data can now be accessed and exchanged instantaneously from
+Libraries of data can now be accessed and exchanged instantaneously from terminals around

-terminals around the globe.
-Any blogger with a keyboard can weigh in on the issues of our
+the globe.
+Any blogger with a keyboard can weigh in on the issues of our times to an

 and hope to build a readership based on nothing other than strength of ideas.
 Digital